DebarshiKunduPSU/Vis_lang/README.md

 ### Image-Text Retrieval:
 Download the Flickr30k dataset.
 I downloaded it from Kaggle using Kaggle API.
-Use the following command after setting Kaggle credentials on your computer. \
+Use the following command after setting Kaggle credentials on your computer.

-run <pre/>kaggle datasets download adityajn105/flickr30k </pre>
+<pre/>kaggle datasets download adityajn105/flickr30k </pre>

 ### Image-Text Retrieval: